Hazel Chu: Dublin City councillor

 Chu stood as a Green Party candidate in the Pembroke LEA in the 2019 Dublin City Council election.
 She was the first candidate in the country to be declared elected.
 She topped the poll, receiving a historic 33.1% of the first preference vote.
-Later that same year she was elected as Chairperson of the Green Party, beating Pauline O’Reilly of Galway West.
+Later that same year she was elected as Chairperson of the Green Party, beating Pauline O'Reilly of Galway West.

+She was re-elected as a Councillor for Pembroke LEA in the 2024 Dublin City Council election, reaching the quota on the first count and again being the first candidate in the county to be elected.

 Lord Mayor of Dublin

-On 29 June 2020, Chu was elected the 352nd Lord Mayor of Dublin, succeeding interim mayor Tom Brabazon.
+On 29 June 2020, Chu was elected as the Lord Mayor of Dublin, succeeding interim mayor Tom Brabazon.
 Chu is the first person of colour to hold the role, and the first ethnic Chinese mayor of a major European capital.